 “develop high-level multidisciplinary thinking and to encourage the development of quality activities of all types in the field of air and space.
 Its purpose is to enhance and enrich the scientific, technical, cultural and human legacy, to disseminate knowledge and to provide a focus for activities.”

 To better reflect the reality of the European environment, whilst maintaining the benefits of its French origins, the general assembly, in its session on 19 June 2006, decided to change its title to: Air and Space Academy.
+All members must give a representative image of the European aerospace community.
+Thus, by 2020, there are already more than 30 members outside France and this number has yet to increase

 The first day of the Academy